lukedaoo/gifter/README.md

 - Display animated GIFs as ASCII art in your terminal
 - Simple CLI interface for ease of use
 - Lightweight and easy to run from source
+- Support for more ASCII art styles (e.g., shaded, bordered, blocky)
+- Load images directly from the internet
+- Color mode for more vibrant and expressive ASCII output
+- Display GIFs in terminal (only for terminal graphic protocol support)
 ---

 ## Usage